 The first step is signing up at a service that allows you to exchange FIAT (government issued money) such as USD (United States Dollar) for a crypto currency such as Bitcoin.
-In the USA, the most popular is probably Coinbase.
-You will need to upload a photo of you, your driver’s license, etc. You will need to link to a bank account.
+In the USA, the most popular is Coinbase.
+You will need to upload a photo of yourself, your driver’s license, etc. You will need to link to a bank account.
 This is very similar to buying stock, you have to do the same type thing before you can purchase or trade stocks online.
 Once your account is approved you can deposit funds into Coinbase from your checking account.
 It generally takes a few days for the funds to get into your account.
-Once you’ve gotten to this point, you can purchase BTC, ETH, LTC, but don’t!
-In the step titled “Saving $ with CoinBase” below, and I’ll show you how to save some money.
+Once you’ve gotten to this point, you can purchase BTC, ETH, LTC.

 With CoinBase you can make small purchases with a Debit Card (subject to some restrictions based on your location and possibly your bank – you will need to try to add it).
 What is a small amount?
 It probably varies, but starts around $100.00 weekly and for ACH transfer (from bank account) $3000.
-So for purchases using something like CoinFlash the debit card may be a good choice.
 You setup these under “Settings -> Linked Accounts”.
 I think these limits will increase as you verify and use the deposit method – each deposit method (ACH, Debit Card) is treated separately.

 Why Can’t I Use Paypal or my Credit Card to Purchase Bitcoin